egel-lang/egel-lang.github.io/index.md

 + Experiments with untyped rewriting
 + Mobile code

-Egel is mostly a Lisp descendant and falls in the same category as Q.
-Conceptually, it predates Miranda, ML, or Haskell.
+Egel roughly falls in the same category as Q and conceptually predates Miranda, ML, or Haskell.

-The programming style is
-similar to functional programming though the operational semantics is slightly novel.
+The programming style is similar to functional programming though the operational semantics is slightly novel.

 ## Language features